Sliding Scale of Anti-Villains

 - Shin and Noi from Dorohedoro are an interesting example.
 Both seem to be Blood Knight assassins at a first glance, but in reality they are just Punch Clock Villains that reserve their ruthlessness on the people they suppose to kill.

 - Sasaki in Haruhi Suzumiya.
 In a Genre Savvy display, she even states she KNOWS she's poised as "the villain of this story", but chooses not to follow through with playing the part, and actively helps in trying to sabotage the REAL villain's plan.

 - Also the Computer Research Society President, who only opposed the SOS Brigade because Haruhi extorted a computer from him.
 Lately, though, he and Haruhi seem to be on better terms with each other.

 - Ivan from Digimon Savers, who kills Digimon to earn money to support his mother and his many siblings.
 He's a stark contrast with his boss Kurata.

 - The title character of Squid Girl.
 First of all, her threat of invading and taking over the surface world isn't taken very seriously by other characters (except Nagisa).
 If she tries to actually invade the surface, she would easily be defeated the entire military from many different countries that would put her under control.
 Oh wait, you don't need a military to do that, because it only takes one person to keep Squid Girl under control.
 Also, the worst thing she can actually do is trying to tie you up with her tentacles and attempt to take over a beach restaurant.
 She is very oblivious and has very limited knowledge on the human society in general.
-In the end, she end ups like a cute squid girl goofball with her villainy not even taken seriously by everyone.
+In the end, she end ups a cute squid girl goofball with her villainy not taken seriously by anyone.

 - Chao Lingshen from Mahou Sensei Negima!.
 She's such an Anti-Villain, in fact, that Negi had actually considered letting her complete her plan.